 Fitbit is dedicated to developing the most accurate fitness devices on the market.

-Why does my step count differ depending on where the device is worn?
+Why does my step count differ depending on where I wear my Fitbit device?

-With wrist-based devices, if you move your body a lot and not your arms (or vice versa), you may see a slight difference in step count than you would see if wearing a clip-based device on your torso.
+If you wear a wrist-based Fitbit device and move your body while keeping your arms still (or vice versa), you may see a slightly different step count than if you wear a device clipped to your clothing.

-If you have your Flex 2 in a loose-fitting accessory such as a bangle or pendant, you can expect greater variation in your stats.
-During workouts we recommend wearing the classic elastomer band and ensuring that it fits securely but isn't too tight.
-For more tips see How do I wear my device?
+If you wear your device in a loose-fitting accessory such as a bangle or pendant, you may see a slightly different step count than if you wear a classic wristband.
+During workouts and sleep, we recommend wearing the classic wristband.
+Make sure the wristband fits securely but isn't too tight.

-Fitbit devices have a finely tuned algorithm for step counting.
+Fitbit devices have a finely-tuned algorithm for step counting.
 The algorithm is designed to look for intensity and motion patterns that are most indicative of people walking and running.
-When working at a desk, cooking, or doing other arm movements, a device on your wrist can pick up some extra steps if it thinks you're walking.
-Many of these situations—such as working or cooking—do include a few steps in-between stationary periods so the device tries to give you credit for those steps.
-For the vast majority of customers, the amount of stray steps accumulated is negligible when compared to the entire day.
-For a more technical explanation, see How does my Fitbit device count steps?
+When working at a desk, cooking, or performing other activities with arm movements, a device on your wrist may add some steps.
+When you’re doing activities that involve arm movement—such as working or cooking—you often walk a few steps in-between stationary periods as well, so the device tries to give you credit for those steps.
+For most customers, the number of extra steps added by arm-based movement isn’t significant when compared to your overall stats.
+For more information, see How does my Fitbit device count steps?

-If your device measures floors, it detects floors using an altimeter, which is a sensor that calculates altitude based on atmospheric pressure.
-Though your device is designed to look for pressure changes based on elevation gains, pressure changes due to other causes—such as a gust of wind, a weather change, or opening a door—can occasionally cause your device to register an extra floor or two.
-Another factor is floor height.
-Your device registers one floor when you’ve gone up about ten feet, which is the average between residential and commercial floor heights.
-If you climb long staircases you may find that the device's floor count doesn’t match how many floors you’ve gone up since the staircase was taller than ten feet.
+Fitbit devices detect floors with an altimeter, which is a sensor that calculates altitude based on atmospheric pressure.
+Your device is designed to detect pressure changes based on elevation gain, but other types of pressure changes—such as a gust of wind, a weather change, or opening a door—can occasionally cause your device to register extra floors.
+Your device registers 1 floor when you climb about 10 feet, which is the average between residential and commercial floor heights.
+If you climb long staircases you may find that the floor count on your device doesn’t match the number of floors you climbed when the staircase is taller than 10 feet.